averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 **Given:**

 1. $\Lambda$ — The generative substrate of intelligibility.

 2. $\Lambda_i$ — A specific instantiation of $\Lambda$ with state space $S_i$ and admissible morphisms $\Phi_i$.

 3. $I(\Lambda_i)$ — The set of invariants in $\Lambda_i$.

 4. Definition of $\Lambda$-Invariance:

 $\forall \Lambda_i, \exists P \in I(\Lambda_i)$ such that $P$ is preserved under all $\varphi \in \Phi_i$.

-*English translation:*
-For every instance $\Lambda_i$, there exists a property $P$ in its invariants that remains unchanged under all allowed transformations.

 ⸻

 **Step 1 — From Domain to Substrate Projection**

 Every instantiation $\Lambda_i$ is generated from $\Lambda$ via a projection map $\pi_i: \Lambda \to \Lambda_i$, which preserves the admissible morphism structure.
 That is, for any $\varphi \in \Phi_i$, there exists a corresponding $\Phi \in \Phi(\Lambda)$ such that $\pi_i \circ \Phi = \varphi \circ \pi_i$.

-*English translation:*
-For each transformation in $\Lambda_i$, there is a matching transformation in $\Lambda$ such that projecting after transforming is the same as transforming after projecting.

 ⸻